Summary of Generation 6

 Accidentally, that was also about the time when my telepathic abilities reached their peaks, both in terms of perception and understanding.
 Toq taught me a lot about telepathy, and soon other people's emotions were so clear to me that I became able to even see them, in the form of colourful auras swirling around their contours.
 It's similar to how sixamians glow when feeling strong emotions, but much brighter and more nuanced.

 Being able to see emotions made it easier than ever to understand them, to the point that I soon learnt how to interpret very complex situations.
-For example, a green and bright aura in the immediate surroundings of a person meant they were having fun in that very moment, but darker purple or blue shades lingering at the periphery of the same auras made me suspect that there was something bothering them that they were trying to push apart.
+For example, a green and bright aura in the immediate surroundings of a person meant they were having fun at that very moment, but darker purple or blue shades lingering at the periphery of the same auras made me suspect that there was something bothering them that they were trying to push apart.

 I could really get to know a lot about people from those colours, and then the way they swirled around everyone at any time, it was one of the most mesmerizing views I've ever seen.
 Was I really the only person seeing it?
 And was there a way to share what I could see with others, I wondered?